 - Dust and other allergies: While nearly everyone gets irritated to the exposure of dust, pollution, and strong fumes, some may suffer from serious allergic sensitivity to house dust, tree pollen, and other such irritants.
 This may lead them to go through nasal congestion, eye inflammation, asthma, etc.

 Apart from the above-mentioned health issues, other medical concerns relating to the respiratory tract and lungs may crop up, which may not be listed here.
-It is important to address these issues at the earliest.
+It is important to address these issues and any respiratory infection symptoms at the earliest.
 If left untreated, the condition may worsen or lead to other complications.
+A constant cough of any degree should also be checked out.
+What starts as a mild cough can slowly turn into a more severe cough which can lead to further complications.
 You should get in touch with a pulmonologist as soon as possible. mfine offers online consultations with some of the best pulmonologists across cities who take care of respiratory problems of all sorts.
 In the case of infants and children, parents should consult with paediatric pulmonologists.

-Visit mfine to learn more about our best pulmonologist and respiratory doctors.
+Visit mfine or download the mfine app to learn more about our best pulmonologist and respiratory doctors.
 Highly experienced pulmonologists from top pulmonology hospitals are available for online consultations.

 Top Hospitals on mfine

 Pulmonology is the branch of science that deals with medical conditions and diseases that involve the respiratory tract and the respiratory system.
 Breathing disorders like asthma, COPD, bronchitis, interstitial lung diseases, etc are such respiratory problems treated under this branch of medicine.